Hajres/redux-polls/README.md

 # Redux-polls

-A poll app lets you make new polls and answer differen questions also shows you a leaderboard.
+An app lets you make new polls and answer differen questions and also shows you a leaderboard.

 App here : https://zen-bartik-65c66c.netlify.app